VoliJS/NestedTypes/README.md

 It means, that you don't need to override Model.parse and Model.initialize when you receive time and date from the server.
 It will be parsed and serialized to JSON as ISO date automatically.

+It's important to note that defaults specs *are mandatory* with this plugin.
+Default implementation of Model.validate method will write an error in console if you attempt to save model with attributes which are not declared.

+Also, defaults spec *must* be an object, you can't use function as in plain Backbone.

 Nested Models and Collections
 -----------------------------